Pulau-Komodo/interval-conversions/README.md

 	},
 }
 ```
-Each property is optional, and so is each property of of those properties.
+Each property is optional, and so is each property of those properties.
 Below each property is explained.

 ### Avoiding re-processing options

 Processing provided `StringifyOptions` is a relatively expensive operation.
 In general, the more types of options set, the longer it takes to process.
 Under some circumstances it can be more than half of the total time stringifying the interval.
 That is why there is a class `Stringifier`.
 To avoid unnecessary re-processing, `Stringifier` can be instantiated with a `StringifierOptions` object. `StringifierOptions` is just `StringifyOptions` minus `startDate`.
 The resulting object has a `stringify` method that optionally takes a `Date` as starting date.

-When sticking to the defaults, this should be unnecessary.
+When sticking to the defaults, using `Stringifier` should be unnecessary.

 Note that here, a `NaN` interval will throw an error instead of returning an empty string.